MagerValp/Profile-Manager-CLI/README.markdown

     ./pmcli.py -u pmserver.example.com -u diradmin -p apple

+You can also force a prompt for a password with `-P`.

 Or you can set defaults (but command line options will override):

     defaults write se.gu.it.pmcli server pmserver.example.com